 California, for decades, enjoyed a reputation for the finest public schools, from kindergarten through higher education, in all of America.

 Then, in 1978, two commercial property owners, Howard Jarvis and Paul Gann, backed the circulation of petitions for an initiative that would put severe limitations on the re-assessment of the value of all property in California.
-The resulting ballot proposition, numbered Proposition 13, passed by a margin of some 80%, due to the exploited fear of homeowners that they would eventually be taxed out of their homes.
+The resulting ballot proposition, numbered Proposition 13, passed by a margin of over 60%, due to the exploited fear of homeowners that they would eventually be taxed out of their homes.

 Local property taxes were the main financial underpinning of public schools, and also provided substantial underwriting of the services provided by local governments like cities and counties.
 They became severely handicapped and looked to the State for additional support.